 WSKG PBS Documentary: North to Freedom

 Discover the stories of resilience and the collaborative network of Underground Railroad agents who assisted them.
-The film was produced by award-winning director, Brian Frey.
-Dionne Patterson of UGR3DAY is honored to be a part of this documentary.
+The film was produced by award-winning director, Brian Frey of PBS station WSKG of Vestal, N.Y.
+Dionne Patterson, CEO/Founder of UGR3DAY collaborated as a content expert and is featured as a storyteller in this documentary.

 Quarterly Magazine Subscription